Acorns Early vs. Greenlight: Which app is best for your family?

 Automate savings and allowance

-1% cash back on purchases² (with Greenlight Max and Infinity plans)
+1% cash back on purchases² (with Greenlight Max, Infinity and Family Shield plans)

 Assign and track chores